lsprangers/lsprangers.github.io/docs/training_and_learning/LOSS_FUNCTIONS.md

 Loss functions are the entire heart of model training and tuning

 ### Log-Likelihood / Negative Log-Likelihood
 Log-likelihood is a foundational concept in statistical modeling and machine learning.
 It measures how probable the observed data is under a given model and set of parameters.
-In practice, we often use the **negative log-likelihood (NLL)** as a loss function, since minimizing NLL is equivalent to maximizing the likelihood of the data.
+In practice, you often use the **negative log-likelihood (NLL)** as a loss function, since minimizing NLL is equivalent to maximizing the likelihood of the data.

 #### Formula
 $